Parsl/parslguts/pickle.rst

 TODOs
 =====

-.. todo:: also mention cloudpickle as a dill-like pickle extension.
-They are both installable alongside each other... and people mostly haven't given me decent argumetns for cloudpickle because people don't dig much into understanding whats going on.

 .. todo:: note that checkpointing results are stored using pickle - so this is not only about sending things across the wire (in space) but also to future runs of a checkpointed workflow (in time).